OWASP/www-project-dungeons-and-daemons/games/defcon-is-canceled/pillars.md

 ### Pillar fails

 > "At 2:47 PM, the firewall drops.
 All of it.
-For eleven seconds, the main hall network is completely collaped.
+For eleven seconds, the main hall network is completely collapsed.
 The NOC scrambles to isolate the attack and restore critical services, but the damage is done.
 The Wall of Sheep is offline for the rest of the conference.
 The press has a field day."

 ---